typedrat/mono/README.md

 ### Reflect

 Reflect is no longer under development.
-The code lives in a the [@rocicorp/reflect-archive](https://github.com/rocicorp/reflect-archive) repo.
+The code lives in the [rocicorp/reflect-archive](https://github.com/rocicorp/reflect-archive) repo.